choria-legacy/marionette-collective/website/security.md

 Due to the [broadcast paradigm] of mcollective security is a complex topic to discuss.

-This discussion will focus on strong SSL base security, this is not the default or only option but is currently the most secure.
-The [SSL security plugin] provides strong caller identification, this is used by the [SimpleRPC] framework for [Authorization] and [Auditing].
+This discussion will focus on strong SSL and AES+RSA based security plugins, these are not the default or only option but is currently the most secure.
+Both the [SSL security plugin] and [AES security plugin] provide strong caller identification, this is used by the [SimpleRPC] framework for [Authorization] and [Auditing].

 As every organisation has its own needs almost all aspects of the security system is pluggable.
 This is an overview of the current state of SSL based